sandeepmukku12/finance-dashboard/README.md

 ---

+## 🧠 Overview of Approach (State & Architecture)

+Since the assignment requested a frontend-focused evaluation without a backend, I designed the architecture to feel as close to a production app as possible using React's built-in tools.

+### 1. State Management (Context API)
+Instead of prop-drilling or over-engineering with Redux, I opted for the **React Context API** (`AppContext.jsx`).
+It serves as a centralized store for:
+- The `transactions` array.
+- The user's active `role` (Admin/Viewer).
+- App preferences (`theme` and `currency`).
+- Helper methods to mutate data (`addTransaction`, `deleteTransaction`).

+### 2. Data Persistence
+To make the dashboard feel real, the Context provider uses `useEffect` hooks to synchronize state changes with the browser's **Local Storage**.
+When you add a transaction or change a theme, it saves instantly.
+On page reload, it hydrates the state from Local Storage, ensuring a seamless user experience.

+### 3. Component Modularity
+I broke the UI down into focused, single-responsibility components.
+For example:
+- `Dashboard.jsx` handles fetching data from Context and using `useMemo` to derive chart-specific data arrays.
+- `TransactionTable.jsx` is purely responsible for rendering the list, applying local sort/filter logic, and emitting actions.
+- `Layout.jsx` handles the sidebar, mobile overlay, and standardizing the page wrappers.

+### 4. Routing
+To keep the application lightweight and focused on UI logic, I implemented a simple state-based routing mechanism in `App.jsx` (`activeTab`) rather than importing a heavy routing library like `react-router-dom`.

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.